Rockstar (2011 film): Plot

 Heer marries a man named Jai in Kashmir, after which the couple moves to Prague.
 During this time, she develops feelings for JJ and coins the nickname "Jordan" for him.
 JJ finds himself thrown out by his brothers for allegedly stealing family money.
 He takes refuge for two months in the nearby Nizamuddin Dargah, singing qawwalis, and then moves into Khatana's home.
 Ustaad Jameel Khan, a renowned classical musician, hears JJ's singing at the Dargah and prompts Dhingra, the owner of "Platinum Records," to sign him.
 Sheena, a journalist, interviews JJ and hints to him that Dhingra is sending artists to Prague for a Europe tour.
-JJ volunteers to work there, in the hopes of reuniting with Heer.
+JJ volunteers to work there in the hopes of reuniting with Heer.

 Heer, meanwhile, suffers from continuous health problems.
-She meets JJ in Prague and they reconnect, but when he tries to profess his love for her, Heer, being married, spurns him.
+She meets JJ in Prague, and they reconnect, but when he tries to profess his love for her, Heer, being married, spurns him.
 Despite this, their relationship gets intimate, and Heer feels guilty.
 As soon as JJ's Prague tours are over, she leaves him.
-JJ tries to visit her one last time before departing to India but is arrested on trespassing charges filed by Heer's husband.
+JJ tries to visit her one last time before departing for India but is arrested on trespassing charges filed by Heer's husband.
 While JJ is being taken away, he sees Heer collapse.
 Upon being deported back to India, he is overwhelmed by the attention he receives, and clashes with the media and the Indian police, resulting in a jail term.
 The event garners enough publicity to make Dhingra decide to release JJ's recordings; the album does well, throwing JJ into the limelight.